sofiesh/L1_module/README.md

 ## Average
 Run average.add to push numbers to an array then run average.calculate to generate the average of those numbers.

-## Create Budget
-This module helps with validating user input and performing calculations when creating a budget for the user.

-### Functions
-validateBudgetInput(): Takes three arguments, userName, monthlyIncome and monthlyExpenses.
-Throws error if the arguments do not follow the requirements.

-createBudget(): Takes three arguments, userName, monthlyIncome and monthlyExpenses.
-It runs the validateBudgetInput function before performing calculations, and returns an object with the user's budget data in order to enable use of those for other parts of the module.

 ## Calculate Savings
 This module helps with validating user input and calculate how much the user must save each month in order to reach their savings goal.